Private (Alternative) Loans

 - Rates are normally variable and change on a quarterly basis.

 - Loan approval and the rate of interest are based on credit approval and approval is not guaranteed.

 - Most students will be required to secure a co-signer.

-- Loans are not federally guaranteed; therefore, do not have the same deferment, cancellation and consolidation benefits.
+- Loans are not federally guaranteed; therefore, they do not have the same deferment, cancellation and consolidation benefits.

 The terms and conditions for private loans vary greatly.
 Students are advised to compare loan programs before choosing a lender.
 Interest rates, fees, and other provisions of these programs are subject to change by the lender.
 Contact the lenders directly for detailed information on individual loan products.

 If you have already taken advantage of federal grants and loans and still find the need for funds, keep in mind the following tips and guidelines when considering a private education loan.

 - Always borrow conservatively -- borrow only what you need.

 - Check first with your local bank or credit union to see if they offer alternative eduational loans.